TITLE: Cat+Human Collection

 DESK MATERIALS: solid ash wood, steel, felt

-LAMP MATERIALS: solid ash wood, sisal rope, steel, kozo paper
+LAMP MATERIALS: solid ash wood, sisal rope, steel, cast iron, kozo paper

 DESK DIMENSIONS: 70” wide, 26” deep, 28” tall